rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise3/README.md

 ## Setting Up Google Kubernetes Engine

+### Preparing the Cloud Foundation

+Before you can deploy your application to Kubernetes, you need to provision the underlying infrastructure.
+This section guides you through setting up your Google Cloud project and creating a **Google Kubernetes Engine (GKE)** cluster.
+We will use **GKE Autopilot**, a managed service that automates infrastructure management, allowing you to focus on application reliability and scaling—a core SRE principle.

 ### Step 1: Prepare Your Development Environment

 Navigate to Exercise 3 and examine the provided Kubernetes configurations: